dmacvicar/terraform-provider-libvirt/examples/v0.12/ubuntu_cluster_kubernetes_ceph/README.md

 See [outputs.tf](outputs.tf) for a full listing!

+## Example

+See main.tf in examples for sample usage, includes a full working kubernetes cluster with persistent storage and dashboards for kubernetes, ceph and prometheus

 ## Future Improvements

 * Make sub-cluster initialization modular.
-I.e. be able to pick kubernetes, docker etc and layer on top of the VMs
+I.e. be able to pick kubernetes, cloudera/hortonworks etc and layer on top of the VMs